-W. James (Jim) McNerney, Jr., is chairman of the board, president and chief executive officer of The Boeing Company.
+W. James (Jim) McNerney, Jr., is chairman of the board and chief executive officer of The Boeing Company.

-McNerney, 64, oversees the strategic direction of the Chicago-based, $81.7 billion aerospace company.
-With more than 174,000 employees across the United States and in 70 countries, Boeing is the world's largest aerospace company and a top U.S. exporter.
+McNerney, 64, oversees the strategic direction of the Chicago-based, $86.6 billion aerospace company.
+With more than 168,000 employees across the United States and in more than 65 countries, Boeing is the world's largest aerospace company and a top U.S. exporter.
 It is the leading manufacturer of commercial airplanes, military aircraft, and defense, space and security systems; it supports airlines and U.S. and allied government customers in more than 150 nations.

-Before taking the helm at Boeing on July 1, 2005, McNerney held the position as chairman of the board and CEO of 3M, then a $20 billion global technology company with leading positions in electronics, telecommunications, industrial, consumer and office products, health care, safety and other businesses.
+Before that, he served as chairman of the board and CEO of 3M, then a $20 billion global technology company with leading positions in electronics, telecommunications, industrial, consumer and office products, health care, safety and other businesses.
 He joined 3M in 2000 after 19 years at the General Electric Company.